cs1302uga/cs1302-gallery/README.md

    });
    ```

+   **Note:** Using a daemon thread may not be desirable when writing data to a
+   file or database as the JVM may terminate the thread before it's finished.

    **Advanced:** The solution presented above is probably the simplest.
    Alternatively, you can make use of some of the classes in the
    [`javafx.concurrent`](https://docs.oracle.com/javase/8/javafx/api/javafx/concurrent/package-summary.html) package,